 Poseidon contains up to 7 crew computer consoles in its cabin, has an electro-optical and infrared sensor turret, a maritime surveillance radar and signal intelligence system.
 Its radar is capable of detection, classification and identification of ships, small vessels and surfaced submarines.

-It also has coastal surveillance capability.
-The P-8 is fitted with advanced magnetic anomaly detection system for submarine tracking.
-The Poseidon can be used for search and rescue operations.
+It also has coastal surveillance capability meaning that the Poseidon can be used for search and rescue operations.

 According to the US Navy, the aircraft in US service carries lightweight Raytheon Mk54 anti-submarine torpedoes.
 It may also carry other torpedoes, missiles, free-fall bombs, depth charges, mines, or sonbuoys in its weapon bay.
 Air-to-surface and air-to air missiles, such as Harpoon anti-ship missiles, SLAM or AGM-65 Maverick land attack missiles, and AIM-9 Sidewinders or AIM-120 AMRAAMs will be carried on the underwing hardpoints.